Constraints on Primordial Black Holes from $N$-body simulations of the Eridanus II Stellar Cluster: Numerical setup and initial conditions

 We only investigate the gravitational interactions in the simulations, thus neglecting the largely unconstrained and poorly-understood effects of black hole accretion.
 When generating the initial conditions, the PBH and the background DM particles are both considered part of the DM halo.
 As such, the background DM and PBH particles not only have the same masses within a simulation set, but also the same velocity dispersion.

-In $N$-body simulations, the softening length $\epsilon$ plays a crucial role in preventing unphysical interactions at small scales.
-As the distance $r_{12}$ between two particles with masses $m_1$ and $m_2$ appraches zero, the gravitational force diverges and creates an artificially large numerical feature.
-In reality, the finite extent of the masses would regulate this effect.
-But in the simulation, the point particles may come unnaturally close, which is why the softening length is introduced as \cite{rodionov_optimal_2005}:
+In $N$-body simulations, the softening length $\epsilon$ regulates numerical issues that arise at small scales.
+As the distance $r_{12}$ between two particles with masses $m_1$ and $m_2$ approaches zero, the gravitational force diverges as $\sim 1/r_{12}^2$, which can cause arbitrarily large accelerations and numerical instabilities.
+In physical systems, collisional effects and the finite extent of the masses would regulate this.
+Thus, $\epsilon$ is introduced to soften the gravitational force as $r_{12} \rightarrow 0 $ to prevent numerical artifacts \cite{rodionov_optimal_2005}.

 For $r\gg\epsilon$ the expression $F_{\textrm{soft}}$ approaches the regular gravitational force $F$ and for $r\ll\epsilon$ the gravitational force approaches a maximal value for the two interacting masses. $\epsilon$ thus determines the distance below which the gravitational force between two particles is reduced, ensuring that it does not become infinitely large as the separation between particles approaches zero.
 The choice of an appropriate softening length is an important aspect of $N$-body simulations as it has a significant impact on the accuracy of the simulated astrophysical systems \cite{adamek_wimps_2019}.